apiel/zicBox/NOTE.md

     **All track caching** the whole track caching would make it hard for sequencer motion and probability, most likely not the right way...

 - TODO add color code in text char...

-- TODO digital audio programming tutorial
+- TODO paragraph --> multiline text component

 - TODO filebrowser
     - serialised might want to use filename instead of file index